Updated: October 11, 2023

-So that’s why I plan these life-giving getaways.
-It gives Jorge and me a chance to relax, enjoy nature at its prettiest, and explore a new city.
+The abundance of color that takes over Traverse City and the surrounding counties is breathtaking.
+I forever want to take it all in.
+That’s why I plan these life-giving getaways.
+It allows us to relax, enjoy nature at its best, and explore a new city.

 Traverse City Fall Colors

 Traverse City (and the surrounding areas) is my favorite place in Michigan thus far.
 The city is a good base if you want to explore the nearby parks and towns or do wine tastings in Old Mission or Leelanau Peninsulas.

 Traverse also has one of my favorite cafes in the world, Mundos Coffee.
 And this says a lot, considering I’ve gone to many, many cafes.
 I’ll list more of my favorite wineries and eateries below.

 Traverse has much to offer, but the colors are worth visiting alone.
 The peak fall colors in Northern Michigan are around mid to end of October.
 The Upper Peninsula of Michigan hits its peak sooner than that.

 Here are other Michigan cities not too far from Grand Traverse County, Traverse City, worth visiting for fall foliage.
 Granted, we drive in from Chicago, so none of these seem too far compared to the distance to Traverse from home.
 I’ll share more on these later: